hatlabs/sh-rpi/pages/tutorials/openplotter-server/index.md

 ## Introduction

 In this tutorial we'll build an OpenPlotter server using the [Sailor Hat for Raspberry Pi](https://hatlabs.github.io/sh-rpi/) ([purchasing link](https://hatlabs.fi/product/sh-rpi-enclosure-kit/)) and the OpenPlotter software.
-The server is compact and waterproof and integrates with your existing boat electronics.
+The server is compact and waterproof and powered easily through the boat's 12/24V power system.
+It also integrates easily with your existing boat electronics.

-The included software will log all essential NMEA 2000 traffic on the boat and allows you to visualize the real-time and historical behavior of different values using Grafana dashboards.
+The included software will log all essential NMEA 2000 traffic on the boat and allows you to visualize the real-time and historical behavior of different values using integrated instrument panels as well as Grafana dashboards.
 Furthermore, the server can receive and process information from other sources such as [SH-ESP32 sensor devices](https://hatlabs.github.io/sh-esp32/) or from various Internet services.

 Some visualization examples: